 It’s fairly common that a store would demote products that are out of stock.
 However, many retailers overlook the positioning of products that are only in stock in limited sizes.
 By setting rules to boost items that have at least 50% of sizes available, for example, retailers can avoid shopper frustration as they click through multiple results that appear to be fully in stock, but only offer XXS options.

 A product's newness on a site is another common reason to boost.
 That being said, every store has a different threshold for when newness is relevant.
 Typically, an item published within a 30 day timeline (or even 60 days) might be promoted based on its newness.
-Following that period, items can be categorized by a different means, such as popularity.
+Following that period, items can be categorised by a different means, such as popularity.

 A great example of this can be seen with one of Searchspring’s amazing customers, ALEX AND ANI.
 For their ‘Beaded + Stretch Bracelets’ category page, they have created a rule to boost the newest items to the top of the page.